-Effective in-school formative assessment enables:
+Effective in-school formative assessment - assessment in the moment enables:

-- > Teachers to identify how pupils are performing on a continuing basis and to use this information to provide appropriate support or extension, evaluate teaching and plan future lessons - > Pupils to measure their knowledge and understanding against learning objectives and identify areas in which they need to improve.
-Pupils understanding and actively engaging in what they are learning (Learning objective), how they are doing against this aim, and what they need to do to improve further (next learning steps) is fundamental to progress. - > Parents to gain a broad picture of where their child's strengths and weaknesses lie, and what they need to do to improve
+- Teachers to continually check children's understanding of the core curriculum (its progressive knowledge and skills) and to use this information to provide appropriate support or extension, evaluate teaching and plan future lessons - Pupils to check their knowledge and understanding against learning objectives and identify areas in which they need to improve.
+Pupils understanding and active engagement in what they are learning (Learning objective), how they are doing against this, and what they need to do to improve further (next learning steps) is fundamental to progress. - Parents to gain a broad picture of where their child's strengths and weaknesses lie, and what they need to do to improve as pupils.
+Teachers will be able to share key areas for support and strategies to support this.